EUMEPS has submitted a voluntary pledge to demonstrate industry commitment to full circularity of our products

 Unlike the main competitive insulation materials, polystyrene is easily recycled.
 Since EPS does not degrade or deteriorate, it can be recycled in several ways at the end of its useful lifetime:

-- Recycled EPS can be moulded into new applications such as coat hangars, flower pots, park benches or fence posts,
+- Extruded and moulded into new EPS and XPS raw material or products such as coat hangars, flower pots, park benches or fence posts.

 EPS is collected through a Europe-wide network of collection points, organised both by local authorities and commercial enterprises.
 Recycling saves money, energy and reduces the impact on the environment.
 In most EU countries, EPS is not considered waste, but a valuable resource.
 Producers of EPS have used integrated chain management principles for decades.